Popular Food Preservation Methods For Meat

 You could build your own smoker, but why go to the hassle when you can buy one inexpensively?
-These smokers allow you to smoke enough meat for a gathering of family or friends, and give you the control to ensure luscious results at the table.
+There are smokers available that allow you to smoke enough meat for a gathering of family or friends, and give you the control to ensure luscious results at the table.
 Choose the one that fits your style: one that lets you monitor the temperature yourself, one with a thermostat, or one that is fully automatic to the point of even loading its own flavor briquettes.

 Curing is done with nitrates and nitrites.
 They add flavor and color, but are extremely toxic, even in small quantities.
 At a rate as small as a quarter of an ounce of nitrite per 100 pounds of meat, it is difficult to measure accurately.
-For curing meat at home, it is safest to use a commercial mix.
+For use at home, it is safest to use a commercial meat curing mix.
 The commercial mixes combine the curing agent with salt in a safe ratio.